YOLOv8 Pose Estimation#

 double origWidth = 0.0; // Original frame width

-variables used for pose keypoints calculations
+Variables used for pose keypoints calculations

-float box_score = 0.25; // Box confidence threshold
+float box_score = 0.25; // Threshold for box confidence

-float rat = 0.0; // Aspect ratio for resizing
+float rat = 0.0; // Aspect ratio used during resizing

-float nms_thr = 0.2; // Non-Maximum Suppression threshold
+float nms_thr = 0.2; // IoU threshold for Non-Maximum Suppression (NMS)

-int dets_length = 8400; // values per detection
+int dets_length = 8400; // Number of detections

-int num_kpts = 17; //no of keypoints
+int num_kpts = 17; // Number of keypoints in pose estimation

-Define an Input Function#
+4. Define an Input Function#

 def preprocess_image(self, image):